 This information will include detailed module information which will help inform your choices of optional modules (if applicable).
+Please be aware that for practical reasons there may be limits on the number of students that can undertake certain optional modules.

-Section 1.10 above outlines the circumstances in which it may prove necessary to vary your programme and its constituent modules over the duration of your studies, and your right to withdraw from the programme if you are unhappy with the changes.
+For students registered on taught programmes, Section 1.10 above outlines the circumstances in which it may prove necessary to vary your programme and its constituent modules over the duration of your studies, and your right to withdraw from the programme if you are unhappy with the changes.